plusone0621/fitts-law-kiosk/README.md

 ---

 ## Scenario & Innovation & Application
-This experiment simulates a Mcdonald's kiosk to test Fitts' Law on large touchscreens.
-To focus only on movement time, I used a simple UI with a fixed Home button and targets of different sizes and distances.
-The results show that putting large, often-used buttons in the lower-middle area helps users click faster and more accurately.
+I simulated a Mcdonald's kiosk to test Fitts' Law on large touchscreens which often cause arm fatigue.
+I used a Home button with targets of different sizes and distances.
+My data shows that smaller and farther targets still take longer to hit.
+Therefore, a good kiosk UI should put big, important buttons near the user's resting hand to save effort.

 ---